rjfarmer/pyMesa/README.md

 ## Contributing

-In general most of the development should go towards the gfort2py project to add new fortran features.
-This repository just handles building mesa for python support.

 Bug reports, if mesa versions don't work, or new examples are welcome as either pull requests or issues on the github tracker.
+Wrappers around commonly used MESA functions are also welcome, see the eos.py or neu.py for examples.

 ## Citating